Harwich International railway station: British Railways (1948–1994)

-In 1982 British Railways sectorised their operations and the branch fell under the London & South East (later renamed Network SouthEast in 1986).
+In 1982, British Rail sectorised their operations and the branch line moved under the London & South East sector, which was renamed Network SouthEast in 1986.

-On 14 April 1985 the first electric train consisting of two Class 308 electric multiple units (EMU) worked the line although the previous year another member of the class had been dragged from Ipswich to Parkeston and used for crew training.
-The following day a Class 86 locomotive visited the branch to test various sidings and crossings on the line.
-The full electric service was introduced on 12 May 1985 with InterCity Class 86s working the Liverpool Street boat trains and EMUs working local services.
+On 14 April 1985, the first electric train consisting of two electric multiple units (EMUs) worked the line, although another member of the class had been dragged from Ipswich to Parkeston the previous year and used for crew training.
+The following day, a electric locomotive visited the branch to test sidings and crossings on the line.
+The full electric service was introduced on 12 May 1985, with Class 86s hauling the InterCity boat trains to/from Liverpool Street and EMUs working local services.